lakshmankumar12/general_reading_notes/tcp_learning.md

 * When retransmissions happen, we dont know if a ACK is that of first or retrans
     * Such ACKs that ack retransmitted data is not used for RTT calc.
-* TCP applies a backoff factor to the RTO, which doubles each time a subsequent retransmission timer expires.
+* TCP applies a "backoff factor" to the RTO, which doubles each time a subsequent retransmission timer expires.
+The actual RTO used, is `RTO*backoff_factor`
 * Doubling continues until an acknowledgment is received for a segment that was not retransmitted.
-At this time, RTO is set to its old value.
+At this time, `backoff_factor` is set to 1, and RTO is set to its old value.
+* When Timestamp options are used, this ambiguity doesnt exist.

 ### TSOPT